 Tournaments can last anywhere between one to three days.
 The 6-8 tournaments at each age level are included in the program fees.
 Teams begin in Pool Play and will play each team in their pool.
 Based on record, teams will advance to either the Gold, Silver, or Bronze bracket.

 Please check either the Ashland Volleyball Club website for links to tournament info or the OVR website for tournament information.

 For most tournaments it is recommended to bring your own chairs.
 Please be advised that the coolers are not permitted at any sites.
 Some players bring pillows and blankets so they can rest between matches.
 Games, homework, books, or recommended activities to pass the time during a long tournament day.
 Arrive early so you can help set up your team area and get ready to warm up.
 Except for starting times, most tournaments do not follow a set time schedule.
 Matches will begin 10 minutes after the end of the previous match.
 If the tournament is conducted efficiently, it should be over around 6:00 PM – expect to be there all day.

 At the conclusion of a tournament, each team must clean their own area.
 No trash is to be left on the floors, tables or other areas or the team established its camp.
 If using any of the other sites, chairs or tables, they must be returned to the original location.
 Teams failing to clean their area after leaving a tournament will be fined by the OVR.

 By accepting your contract, you are agreeing to pay your contract in full.
-Ashland Volleyball Club LLC fees are nonrefundable.
-You are contractually liable to pay your fees in spite of injury, job loss, etc. An exception may be made if the player and/or our organization are unable to complete a season, at which point a prorated refund will be given minus club expenses.
+Our Club fees are nonrefundable.
+You are contractually liable to pay your fees in spite of injury, job loss, etc. An exception may be made if the player and/or our organization are unable to complete a season, at which point a prorated refund will be given minus Club expenses.